Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 helm install aad-pod-identity aad-pod-identity/aad-pod-identity --set nmi.allowNetworkPluginKubenet='true'
 {% endhighlight %}

+If you are running k9s, you should see the application flip from the red 'failed' state to successfully running fairly quickly after re-installing AAD Pod Identity.

 ## Cleaning up
-We are all done with this walkthrouigh, so we can clean up all of the resources we created and get back to a clean state in our subscription.
+We are all done with this walkthrough, so we can clean up all of the resources we created and get back to a clean state in our subscription.
 This will ensure we don't pay for resources that we will not be using going forward.

 {% highlight PowerShell %}
 az group delete --resource-group $env:RESOURCE_GROUP --yes